Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 Thanks to the rise of newer prospecting methods like social selling, cold calling has spent a lot of time under interrogation.
 Many companies have run studies and surveys to find out whether cold calling still works, and, if so, how to do it more effectively.
-From these various studies, we’ve compiled 50 cold calling statistics across the following categories:
+From these various studies, we’ve compiled the top cold calling statistics across the following categories:

 Email marketing is two times more effective than cold calling.
 (Source: Marketing Sherpa)